Ae3232/headless-cms/content/for-clients/_index.md

 howCoteamsItemDescription4: "10)\tYou pay monthly (for T&M model) or upon the successful project completion (for fixed-price model).\n11)\tYou provide the final feedback to the team/talent and rate their job."
-howCoteamsItemImg5: "/images/how-coteams-img5.svg"
-howCoteamsItemTitle5: ''
-howCoteamsItemDescription5: ''
-howCoteamsItemImg6: "/images/how-coteams-img5.svg"
-howCoteamsItemTitle6: Taxes
-howCoteamsItemDescription6: he process is designed to provide the best experience for the players, the viewers, and ultimately the game.
-We have already developed several games with this methodology.
-There are three basic steps Developing the game - Programming the game - Verifying the game to make sure all code is working.
-  The process can be applied in many ways, however, we believe that
 useCasesTitle: Use Cases
 useCasesSubTitle: A wonderful serenity has taken
 useCasesItemImg1: "/images/use-cases-img1.png"